aman-shri/aman-shri/README.md

-- 👨‍🏭 I’m currently pursuing **B.Tech CSE at Techno India Salt Lake **
+- 👨‍🏭 I’m currently pursuing **B.Tech IT at Techno India Salt Lake **
 - 🏫 I’m currently learning **Problem Solving & Mobile App Devlopment**
 - 🙌 I’m looking to collaborate on **Mobile App Development**
 - 🤔 I’m looking for help with **A.I/M.L projects and competitive programing**